apigee/apigee-registry-maven-plugin/samples/README.md

 # Samples

 ## Prerequisites (Apigee Hub setup)
-- Follow the [steps] (https://cloud.google.com/apigee/docs/api-hub/get-started-api-hub) to provision Apigee Hub
+- Follow the [steps](https://cloud.google.com/apigee/docs/api-hub/get-started-api-hub) to provision Apigee Hub
 - Create a Service Account with the Apigee Registry permissions, download the service account key file

 ## API Configuration

-- Check out the sample [config yaml file] (./api-config.yaml) that includes the structure of the API, specs, deployment and artifact objects needed to push an API to the API Registry
+- Check out the sample [config yaml file](./api-config.yaml) that includes the structure of the API, specs, deployment and artifact objects needed to push an API to the API Registry

 ### Basic Implementation